Frank A. Wood Home About Books Contact

 You don't get over PTSD

-You learn to live with it
+You learn to live with it...

 Two things that have crystallized in my mind since I started writing.
 First, since Vietnam I've been blessed by good times and trials.
 I've learned and grown from both.
 I'm truly a blessed man.
 The extreme camaraderie that war brings is an exceptionally powerful emotion for men.
-For many it was the ultimate experience.
+For many it is the ultimate experience.
 I don't have many friends.
 Don't seem to need many.
 My closet friends all served aboard Mullinnix.
 I thank God for each one of them.
 They helped mold me into who I am today.

 Second, I firmly believe we cannot revisit history enough.
 It defines us.
 It defines mankind.
 We simply shouldn't forget.
 Deep down, in truth, we don't want to forget.
 I wonder at times, is history like the falling tree in the forest?
 If nobody remembers, did it still happen?